-Five teams work in concert to provide integrated program oversight and coordination, outreach, data management, science synthesis, and conceptual modeling for the Gulf Watch Alaska projects.
+Four teams work in concert to provide integrated program oversight, outreach, science review, and coordination for the Gulf Watch Alaska projects.

-The program management and administration team guides the Gulf Watch Alaska program and consists of a program lead, a science lead, a science coordinator, and an administrative lead.
-Coordination ensures that Gulf Watch Alaska achieves its goals and objectives, meets all milestones, deliverables and reporting requirements, and achieves a high level of benefit and transparency.
+The Program Management and Administration Team guides the Gulf Watch Alaska Program and consists of a program lead, a science coordinator, a program coordinator, and an administrative lead.
+Science coordination efforts seek to develop integrated data products across the program that contribute to a broad understanding of environmental conditions that drive ecological functions.
+Program and administrative coordination ensures that Gulf Watch Alaska achieves its goals and objectives, meets all milestones, deliverables and reporting requirements, and achieves a high level of benefit and transparency.

-The outreach and community involvement steering committee, coordinated by the Alaska Ocean Observing System (AOOS), sets priorities for outreach and communication activities for Gulf Watch Alaska.
+The Outreach and Community Involvement Steering Committee, coordinated by the Prince William Sound Science Center (PWSSC), sets priorities for outreach and communication activities for Gulf Watch Alaska.
 Activities include a website, science lectures, radio programs, videos, publications and educational programs.

 The Science Review Panel provides periodic external review and advice to the Gulf Watch Alaska Program.
 The Panel is composed of members of federal, state, and university entities.
 The Panel functions to ensure proper design and evaluation of the program; review program products; and provide input on any changes to program scientific design, synthetic analyses or collaborative papers.
 More about the Science Review Panel members can be found here.